andriykuba/reactivemongo-shortcuts-play-json/README.md

 ## Usage

-Suppose, we want to get some field from all document.
+Suppose, we want to get some field from all documents.
 The "native" ReactiveMongo code will look like:

 ```scala